directcyber/playbook/README.md

 If you can find a trusted back-channel contact (such as Direct Messaging someone who works there, or someone who works at their IT MSP or Security MSSP, or someone who knows someone..) to send the organization a tip, then utilize that.
 Send the notification on multiple channels if possible to amplify trust and to sound less scammy (for example, through both email and phone call, or through both back-channel and email).

 The highest fidelity notifications possible is in person.
-You could print out the vulnerability alert, such as an ACSC cyber.gov.au issued alert and write down details of their vulnerable hosts, then drop it at the organization's front desk along with a treat for their IT and security teams (like [cybermuffins](https://cybermuffins.org)).
+You could print out the vulnerability alert, such as an ACSC cyber.gov.au issued alert and write down details of their vulnerable hosts, then drop it at the organization's front desk along with a treat for their IT and security teams to incentivize patching (like [cybermuffins](https://cybermuffins.org)).